leotrs/blog/content/read.md

 7. Nowak, Martin A. **Evolutionary Dynamics: Exploring the Equations of Life.** Cambridge: Belknap of Harvard UP, 2006.

+8. Ording, Philip. **99 Variations on a proof**.
+Princeton University Press, 2019.

 8. Pearl, Judea and Mackenzie, Dana. **The Book of Why.
 The New Science of Cause and Effect**.
 New York: Basic Books.
 2018.